Pensions and Retirements

 The 401(k) retirement plan used by many companies and corporations is an example of a defined contribution pension plan.
 A certain percentage of an employee’s salary (with often a contribution from the employer as well) is added to their account every month, and this money is invested in various financial vehicles.
 When the employee becomes eligible, he or she can begin to take money out of the account.

 The TIAA/CREF (which stands for Teachers Insurance and Annuity Association/ College Retirement Equities Fund) pension system that is used to provide retirements for employees in educational, research, cultural, and nonprofit organizations is another example of a defined-contribution retirement plan.
 The TIAA part pays the participants a fixed interest rate, but the CREF part invests money in various financial vehicles such as common stock.
 Consequently, the payout to a CREF annuitant can vary from year to year, depending on how well the plan investments are doing in the marketplace.
 If CREF’s investments do well, the monthly pension check to retirees is high, but if the investments tank, then the amount of the pension check can be sharply reduced.
-CREF payouts have sharply decreased in recent years owing to the declining value of investments.

 Many of these retirement plans are what is known as qualified retirement plans, which is a Internal Revenue Service (IRS) term that it applies to those retirement plans when they are eligible for certain favorable tax treatment.
 In qualified retirement plans, a participant contributes a certain fraction of their income to the plan before they have paid any federal income taxes on that money.
 In addition, the money grows in value in the plan tax-free, and taxes are only paid when money is withdrawn.
 Such plans are also known as tax-deferred, since taxes are paid only when the plan owner takes possession of the assets, usually upon retirement.
 The most common types of tax-deferred investments include those in 401(k) plans, in individual retirement accounts (IRAs) and in deferred annuities.

 By deferring taxes on the returns of an investment, the investor benefits in two ways.
 The first benefit of tax deferral is that contributions to the plan are usually made when a person is earning a higher income and is in a higher tax bracket where they are taxed at a higher rate.
-Withdrawals are generally made from an investment account after retirement, when a person is earning little or no income, and is taxed at a lower rate, which effectively means that the participant is paying a lower amount of tax on their income.
+Withdrawals are generally made from an investment account after retirement, when a person is earning little or no income, and are taxed at a lower rate, which effectively means that the participant is paying a lower amount of tax on their income.
 The second benefit is tax-free growth: instead of immediately paying tax on the returns of an investment, income tax is paid only at a later date, when the money is actually withdrawn, leaving the investment to grow unhindered.

 Defined-contribution plans are generally fairly portable—they can be moved to your new employer if you change jobs or they can be converted into private accounts if you get fired or laid off.
 A rollover is the transfer of the holdings of one defined-contribution retirement plan to another without suffering any tax consequences.